 Current Track conditions

 Conditions on the Track change almost daily and walkers must stay abreast of these impacts.
 Walkers should always check the current Track conditions before embarking on a walk.
-We always advise that you visit the current Track conditions page supplied by DPAW for a list of Track conditions.
+We always advise that you visit the Track conditions page supplied by DPAW for a list of Track conditions.

 The current Track conditions appear within the Section by Section guide.
 Select the section that you intend walking for more information.